thaum-io/language-of-leadership/_posts/2020-08-15-sentiment-of-leaders.md

 ---
 layout: post
-title: "What is the tone (sentiment) of language used by Australian Prime Ministers?"
+title: "What is the tone of language used by Australian Prime Ministers?"
 description: "Natural Language Processing models used on public interviews and speeches"
 date: 2020-08-15
 categories: prime-ministers